 And by very unsure I mean very unsure.
 I had planned my route for this ride to an unbelievably detailed level.
 I spent tow days obsessing over route options on Komoot, had developed a nutritional plan, down to what I would eat at each minute and was in the clear about all the public water fountains I could use to refill my bottles.
 I had even written down some small notes on pacing myself.
 This level of planning I usually do not even apply to my guided tours, that already have a way higher standard of preparation than my private adventures.

-Point is that despite this level of planning, I did not know if I could endure the whole distance.
+The point is that despite this level of planning, I did not know if I could endure the whole distance.
 And during the entire tour, my confidence in this goal continuously eroded.
 I had problems with my left knee, pretty much from the start.
 I knew I had to throw all my pacing plans out the window, once my accompanying friend abandoned the attempt (also due to knee problems) after fifty kilometres and I would be stuck without someone drafting me for three-thirds of the tour.
 I knew I had misjudged my timing when I was halfway through the tour and realized that I would never get home before darkness hit.
 My nutritional plan was out the window after two thirds when I had to stop at a supermarket to get something other than power bars and gels.
-Right up to the last ascend of the tour, I was unsure if I had enough energy left to even climb it.
-And right up to the end I was waiting to have a run-in with the police because I was cycling in the dusk without lights. (please do not be dumb like me, just take some lights with you if you go on an extended tour).
-The first time I believed I would be able to complete this tour, was less than ten kilometres away from completing it.
+Right up to the last ascend of the tour, I was unsure if I had enough energy left even to climb it.
+And right up to the end I was waiting to have a run-in with the police because I was cycling in the dusk without lights. (please do not be dumb like me, take some lights with you if you go on an extended tour).
+The first time I believed I would complete this tour, was less than ten kilometres away from completing it.

 And to ride always with that nagging thought of “What if I do not make it” in the back of your head is not that nice of an experience.
-Especially if your body is hurting like hell, you suffer from constant hunger and you being freezing cold and overheated at the same time.
+Especially if your body is hurting like hell, you suffer from constant hunger and being cold and overheated at the same time.

 To sum it up, during this ride, I was probably as far away from my comfort zone, as you can get without actually endangering your life.
 So, what has grown throughout this tour?
 My endurance? – Probably a little bit.
 My skills on the bike? – They should be about the same.
 Did I experience growth as a person? – Maybe a tiny little bit, but probably not.